veliovgroup/jazeee-meteor-spiderable/README.md

 This is a branch of the standard meteor `spiderable` package, with some merged code from `ongoworks:spiderable` package.
 Primarily, this lengthens the timeout to 30 seconds and size limit to 10MB.
-All results will be cached to Mongo collection, by default for 3 hours (10800 seconds).
+All results will be cached to Mongo collection, by default for 3 hours (180 minutes).

 ### Install using
 ```shell
 meteor add jazeee:spiderable-longer-timeout
 ```

-### Things you must do to make it work
+### Required: Do the following to make it work
 #### Set `Meteor.isReadyForSpiderable` property
-Code will wait for a flag to be `true`, which gives finer control while content is preparing to be published.
+Spiderable will wait for a flag to be `true`, which gives finer control while content is preparing to be published.

+Set `Meteor.isReadyForSpiderable=true` when Meteor finishes publishing and rendering the UI.
+See [Guidelines]

 #### Optionally set `Spiderable.userAgentRegExps`
 `Spiderable.userAgentRegExps` __{[*RegExp*]}__ - is array of Regular Expressions, of bot user agents that we want to serve statically, but do not obey the `_escaped_fragment_ protocol`.